-It has been shown that parental obesity is related to future obesity in their children [2].
-An estimated 80% of children with two overweight parents will be obese; this number is decreased to 40% if only one parent is obese [6].
-When both parents are considered a healthy weight, the prevalence of obesity in offspring is diminished to 14% [6].
-There is a growing body of evidence that describes obesity as a polygenic disorder, with many genes being linked or associated with a predisposition to adiposity [39].
-Scientists have isolated more than 250 genes that influence weight.
+Genetic changes in human populations occur too slowly to be responsible for the obesity epidemic.
+Yet variants in several genes may contribute to obesity by increasing hunger and food intake [40].
+There is a growing body of evidence that describes obesity as a polygenic disorder, with many genes being linked or associated with a predisposition to adiposity [46].
+The pathogenesis of polygenic obesity is multifactorial and due to the interaction among genetic, epigenetic, and environmental factors [47].
+Scientists have identified more than 1,100 independent genetic loci associated with obesity traits [47].
 These genes impact several body systems and processes, including appetite, which partially explains why some infants are indifferent to food while others eat eagerly [2].
-Some research has supported the presence of a human obesity syndrome thought to be linked to genetic defects [40].
+Rarely, a specific variant of a single gene (monogenic obesity) causes a clear pattern of inherited obesity within a family [48].
+Some research has supported the presence of a human obesity syndrome thought to be linked to genetic defects [49].
 Many of these genetic differences are manifested in the body's regulatory hormone levels.

 Leptin is a hormone that is mainly released by adipose tissue when fat molecules accumulate.
 It is also produced in the stomach, ovaries, and skeletal muscle.
 In those of normal weight, leptin inhibits appetite in satiated individuals [2].
 In some overweight individuals, the leptin pathway is inhibited, which results in the lack of signaling to stop eating [2].
-Leptin receptor mutations and pro-opiomelanocortin deficiency are both associated with overeating and subsequent obesity [39].
+Leptin receptor mutations and pro-opiomelanocortin deficiency are both associated with overeating and subsequent obesity [46; 50].

-In addition to leptin, the hormone ghrelin may impact an individual's risk of developing obesity [41].
-It is the only known appetite-stimulating hormone, and when administered to both lean and obese human volunteers, it has been shown to increase food intake [42].
+In addition to leptin, the hormone ghrelin may impact an individual's risk of developing obesity [51].
+It is the only known appetite-stimulating hormone, and when administered to both lean and obese human volunteers, it has been shown to increase food intake [52].
+Ghrelin is involved in both short-term regulation of food intake and long-term regulation of body weight through decreasing fat utilization [53].
 Ghrelin is produced primarily in the stomach and acts as a growth hormone secretagogue.
-Its receptors are located on hypothalamic neurons and in the brainstem [6; 41].
-The primary function of ghrelin is the regulation of pituitary growth hormone secretion independent of growthhormone-releasing hormone and somatostatin [8].
-It has been hypothesized that ghrelin is an endocrine link between the stomach, hypothalamus, and pituitary and is important for the regulation of energy intake/output [6].
-Plasma ghrelin concentrations are negatively correlated with body weight, percentage of body fat, and plasma leptin and insulin, suggesting that plasma ghrelin is down-regulated in obesity [6; 41].
-Ghrelin antagonists and receptor blockers are a group of molecules that have received interest for development as anti-obesity targets [43].
+Its receptors are located on hypothalamic neurons and in the brainstem [10; 51].
+The primary function of ghrelin is the regulation of pituitary growth hormone secretion independent of growthhormone-releasing hormone and somatostatin [11].
+It has been hypothesized that ghrelin is an endocrine link between the stomach, hypothalamus, and pituitary and is important for the regulation of energy intake/output [10].
+Plasma ghrelin concentrations are negatively correlated with body weight, percentage of body fat, and plasma leptin and insulin. suggesting that plasma ghrelin is down-regulated in obesity [10; 51].
+Ghrelin antagonists and receptor blockers are a group of molecules that have received interest for development as anti-obesity targets [54].